Skip to main content Skip to secondary navigation

 Special note about WRITE 2 IntroSems:

 Offered throughout the year.
 Students must apply.
 (Make sure to check that course is tagged as fulfilling the WR 2 requirement.)
 Students can apply to a WRITE 2 IntroSem any quarter offered, regardless of the student's PWR 2 assigned quarter.
+If accepted into a WR2 IntroSem, a students PWR 2 preferences/section assignment are forfeited.
+The WR2 IntroSem placement takes precedence.

 Write 2 Course Details